emanuel2718/DarVIM/README.md

 &nbsp;

 - [ ] ERROR HANDLING
+- [ ] Move listeners to a separate function to avoid repetition
 - [ ] Fix configurarion reload bug (Sometimes it has to be clicked more than once for it to be responsive.)
 - [ ] Create table of contents